12 Core SEO·Search-Engine Concepts — sandbox · E-E-A-T · DA · CTR · AI Overview on One Page

 • Site credibility (HTTPS, domain age)

-Our GSC CTR is 0.3% (normal 2–5%) — new domain + AI Overview pressure.
-On the exact same site, Naver shows 0.9% — 3× difference.
-Korean engines match Korean content better.
+For us, the combination of a new domain and AI Overview pressure left GSC CTR at 0.3% (normal is 2–5%).
+On the exact same site, Naver showed 0.9% — a 3× difference.
+It's a number that confirmed Korean engines match Korean content better.

 10. Keywords — short-tail vs long-tail